LukasBommes/PV-Hawk/README.md

 If you still want to use a different camera model please read [Using a different camera model](#using-a-different-camera-model-optional).

-[talk about the use of RTK GPS]
+In addition to IR videos the GPS position of the drone needs to be measured.
+The DJI matrice V200 measures its position at a rate of 1 Hz and automatically injects the GPS position into the Exif tags of the IR videos.
+If you use a different drone make sure the GPS positions are injected correctly in the Exif tags of the IR videos.
+See [Using a different camera model](#using-a-different-camera-model-optional) for additional information on this.

 ### Camera settings

 PV Mapper expects as input multipage TIFF stacks, in which each page is a single-channel 16-bit radiometric TIFF image.
-Tus, when using DJI Zenmuse XT2, you have to set the IR video output format to "TIFF".
+Thus, when using DJI Zenmuse XT2, you have to set the IR video output format to "TIFF".

 ### Calibrate camera